 Let x be a material structure which occupies a topoid T and let b be the spatial boundary of T. Does a material structure y exist which occupies the boundary b?
-This seems to be impossible because material structures occupy three-dimensional space regions, while b is two-dimensional.
+This seems to be impossible because material structures occupy threedimensional space regions, while b is two-dimensional.
 Nevertheless, we assume that such material entities exist, and we call them material boundaries.
 These are dependent entities that are divided into material surfaces, material lines and material points.
-Every material surface is the boundary of a material structure, every material line is the boundary of a material surface, and every material point is the boundary of a material boundary of the material structure y.
+Every material surface is the boundary of a material structure, every material line is the boundary of a material surface, and every material point is the boundary of a material line.
+We introduce the basic relation matb(x, y)with the meaning x is a material boundary of the material structure y.
 One may ask whether a material boundary of a body B is a kind of "skin", a very thin layer that is a part of B. We do not assume this and consider material boundaries as particular dependent entities.